While loop

-In most computer programming languages, a while loop is a control flow statement that allows code to be executed repeatedly based on a given Boolean condition.
+In computer programming, a while loop is a control flow statement that allows code to be executed repeatedly based on a Boolean condition.
 The while loop can be thought of as a repeating if statement.

 Overview

-The while construct consists of a block of code and a condition/expression.
-The condition/expression is evaluated, and if the condition/expression is true, the code within all of their following in the block is executed.
-This repeats until the condition/expression becomes false.
-Because the while loop checks the condition/expression before the block is executed, the control structure is often also known as a pre-test loop.
-Compare this with the do while loop, which tests the condition/expression after the loop has executed.
+A while consists of a block of code and a conditional expression.
+The conditional is evaluated, and if true, the block of code is executed.
+This repeats until the conditional becomes false.
+Because the while loop checks the conditional before the block is executed, the control structure is also known as a pre-test loop.
+In contrast, do-while loop tests the conditional after the block.